 Would you sew it again?
 Would you recommend it to others?

-Yes but only with all of these alterations.
-No pockets, smaller front chest and longer skirt.
+It was a lot of effort to make and fix up so probably not.
 I would highly recommend everyone does this in a muslin first because there may be these types of alterations needed and luckily I had extra material for this dress.

 Notice the top has no collar now, hehe.